Home » Water Quality » Contaminants » Effective Ways to Remove Fluoride from Water (99% Removal)

 • Warranty: 1 Year

-If you’re specifically looking for water pitchers, check our guide to water filter pitchers that removes fluoride.
+If you’re specifically looking for water pitchers, our guide lists water filter pitchers that remove fluoride. use a separate RO mineralizer.

 2. Distillation